Mathematical Foundations of Complex Tonality: Just Intonation

 Likewise, one can show that four different values for $F_{\sharp }$ are required, corresponding to the various ways that the interval $F_{\sharp }/C$ can be formed out of simpler intervals.
 These are

 Note that $\frac{45}{32} \div \frac{25}{18} = \kappa$ and that $\frac{45}{32}$ and $\frac{64}{45}$ are complements in the sense that their product is the octave.
-The multiplicity of these intervals is troubling, and all of these intervals are rather complicated when they are factorized into products of powers of primes.
+The multiplicity of the intervals representing $F_ {\sharp}$ is troubling, and all are rather complicated when they are factorized into products of powers of primes.
 We call this ``the problem of $F_{\sharp}"$.
-Evidently, the just system is not as simple as it initially appears to be.
+Is there a way around the problem of $F_{\sharp}$\,?
+This question motivates us both to revisit the foundations of the just system and to introduce the idea of complex tonality.